ojullien/php-fpm/README.md

 6. Enable yours FPM settings using `./phpenconf.sh 10-php-fpm`
 7. Edit the named like `/etc/php/7.x/fpm/conf-available/20-***.conf` files and make changes as you need.
 8. Enable the pools using `./phpenconf.sh 20-domain_01.tld 20-domain_02.tld`
+9. Test the validity of your php-fpm configuration syntax using `php-fpm7.x -t`
-9. Restart the PHP-FPM using `systemctl restart php7.2-fpm.service`
+10. Restart the PHP-FPM using `systemctl restart php7.x-fpm.service`

 ## Documentation